grassrootseconomics/docs.grassecon.org/docs/ops.md

 Our [Community Training Guide](/training/) gives a basic training for identifying local resources and sharing them together using a CIC.

 1. **Resource Mapping**: Working with your community to map out resources and needs.
 Often people don’t realize how much they can offer and how much they can support each-other.
 The Training guide goes through the majority of these steps.
 Also note that individuals and organizations like Grassroots Economics can create their own vouchers.
-1. **Learning through games**: Demonstrate
+1. **Learning through games**: Ensure that everyone involved or expected to utilize a CIC is able to play through a demonstration with others.
+Work out all the kinks BEFORE you start.
-Collective Commitments: Coming up with agreements on what each member of the community can offer to the whole in exchange for vouchers.
+1. **Demonstrate Collective Commitments**: Coming up with agreements on what each member of the community can offer to the whole in exchange for vouchers.
 1. **Audits, Endorsements and Conflict Mitigation**: Commitments should be internally audited by the community and as well with a designated auditor to ensure that the vouchers can be redeemed in a  reasonable amount of time.
 A mediator should be assigned to deal with conflicts, like when a member spends but refuses to redeem vouchers they created.
 1. **Agreements Signed**
     1. **Clearing Union Membership Agreement**: The above work is collected into a membership agreement to a Clearing Union.